 As Starsky took stock of his best friend now he was secretly appalled at the changes in him.
 He was thinner than he had ever been, his tall frame was more stooped, his face gaunt, his sky blue eyes often took on a haunted, fearful light to them as if he sensed threats from every new stimulus.
 Even his white blond hair seemed not to glow so brightly.

 So instead he had been doing a great job on suffocating Hutch with his hovering presence.
 It was wasn't enough, not nearly enough, but at least it reassured him to know that Hutch was nearby and safe.

-He knew that Hutch wanted to start to put it all behind him and he knew that his own hyper protectiveness was not helping him.
-In the end he had conceded that it was probably best for Hutch to return to work - more prematurely than Starsky would have liked.
+He knew that Hutch wanted to start to put it all behind him and Starsky's need to hover was hardly helping him achieve that goal.
+In the end, Starsky had conceded that it was probably best for Hutch to return to work - more prematurely than Starsky would have liked.
 He had put him off now for a whole week.
-Hutch refused any more time at home…he wanted back on the force and he needed to feel that his job was going to be ok given the prejudicial experience he had gone through.
+Hutch refused any more time at home.
+He wanted back on the force and he needed to feel that his job was going to be secure given the prejudicial experience he had gone through.

 A heroin junkie on the force was not good.
 Hutch needed to prove to himself that he could step up to the plate and show himself, his partner and his Captain, that he was not compromised by what had been done to him.